-Relates common practices for monitoring, measuring, analyzing and auditing privacy program performance.
+Relates common practices for monitoring, measuring, analyzing and auditing privacy programme performance.

-The certified information privacy manager certification program was developed by the International Association of Privacy Professionals (IAPP), which is the world’s largest comprehensive global information privacy community and resource.
+The certified information privacy manager certification programme was developed by the International Association of Privacy Professionals (IAPP), which is the world’s largest comprehensive global information privacy community and resource.